 The Expresso features dual function pedals.
 One side of the pedal features a strap adjustment mechanism while the other side is for use with SPD compatible shoes.
 Once again, you are not shoehorned into subscribing for a proprietary upsell.
 The bike works fine with any standard pedal.

-The Expresso is deceptively-quiet.
+The Expresso just like zwift spin exercise bike is deceptively-quiet.
 As you hop on the bike and start one of the high intensity spins, you expect it to create a din.
 Instead, that magnetic resistance drive works butter smooth.
 It automatically kicks in depending on the grade.
 There are 30-resistance levels to choose from, if you prefer doing it manually.
 For instance, if you pick one of the rope bridge trails, you’ll find that there’s a slope at the start, followed by a flat patch in the middle and ascend again towards the end.
 The resistance will automatically change whenever the trail changes.

 The Expresso Bike comes bundled with an eLive Plus membership, which is an interactive fitness program.
 If you choose to buy the bike only, you’ll have to subscribe to this to really enjoy the workouts.
 It’s currently priced at $199/mo.
 For the price, you get access to tons of content.
 There’s 300+ miles of interactive trails including one in outer space.
-There are 43-different tours ranging from 1 to 20 miles in distance, there are 10-on-demand classes, new classes are added each week, 9 maps to play and a lot more.
+There are 43-different tours ranging from 1 to 20 miles in distance, there are 10-on-demand classes, new classes are added each week, 9 maps to play which is more than what zwift and rouvy offer.

 Is eLive Plus worth it – Pros & Cons